 The story is phenomenal in its character development.
-I felt so strongly for both of these characters as well as their friends.
+I felt so strongly for both of these characters as well as their friends and families.
 I was not only heartbroken for them but for all of those that had to grieve their loss.
 Anyone who has experienced death and loss will find this book captivating and relatable.

 It is also quite the page turner.
 With short chapters that alternate between Mateo and Rufus with a few other players in between we are drawn into a detailed world with personal connections between anyone and everyone.
 Each character impacts not only the characters they recognize but people far beyond their social circle as well.

-They Both Die at the End takes place within only 24 hours but I feel as though I got to enjoy a short lifetime with Mateo and Rufus.
+They Both Die at the End takes place within less than 24 hours but I feel as though I got to enjoy a short lifetime with Mateo and Rufus.
 I felt for them, I grew to know them, I grew to love them, I grieved for them.

 The book also obviously brings up an important discussion question.
 Would you prefer to know in advance that you were going to die that day or would you rather it be a surprise?
 Also, how would you spend those precious final hours?
 Seriously, let me know in the comments.